 Recent years have seen a steady stream of announcements from chemical recycling operators touting technological breakthroughs.
 But two industry insiders recently issued a stern reminder to the market: Don’t forget about economics.

-“You don’t win when you get technology,” Eric Hartz told the audience at a chemical recycling session at this month’s Resource Recycling Conference in Austin, Texas.
+“You don’t win when you get technology,” Eric Hartz told the audience at a chemical recycling session at last month’s Resource Recycling Conference in Austin, Texas.
 “Technology brings you to the starting line.
 You win when it’s economic and when it’s scalable.”